Frequently Asked Questions about Nitrogen

 3. What amendments can I use to supply nitrogen?

 To supply nitrogen only, use a product called Dried Blood or Blood Meal.
 It is rated at 12-0-0, or 12% nitrogen.
-Most garden centers carry this product.
+Urea (46-0-0) also supplies nitrogen.
+Most garden centers carry these products.

 Composted manure also contains nitrogen.
 However, the amount of nitrogen varies depending on the type of manure and other factors.
 Estimating how much to use can be difficult.
 Manures also contain other nutrients, including phosphorus and potassium.